WWE News: WWE Issues Statement On ‘Successful’ AEW ‘Dynamite’ Premiere

 WWE continues to dismiss the chatter regarding a newborn rivalry, but it’s clear that the company has taken some measures to counter the launch of AEW Dynamite.
 Finn Balor’s addition to NXT is a possible indicator of more big moves to come, especially now that AEW is airing head-to-head.

-With AEW displaying interest in signing several WWE superstars, there will be likely be increased heat between the two companies in the future.
+With AEW displaying interest in signing several WWE superstars, there will likely be increased heat between the two companies in the future.
 WWE has already extended the contracts of many current wrestlers on the roster to avoid losing more performers to AEW.

 Now that WWE has finally addressed the successful premiere of AEW Dynamite, it will be interesting to see how the competition plays out in the upcoming weeks.